Get 25% off on 1st online pharmacy purchase. Use Code: NEW2026

 Inhaled albuterol provides rapid relief from symptoms such as wheezing, coughing, shortness of breath, and chest tightness associated with asthma, chronic obstructive pulmonary disease (COPD), and other respiratory conditions.

-Often referred to as a “rescue medication,” inhaled albuterol typically begins working within minutes to ease breathing during an asthma attack or sudden bronchospasm.
+Often referred to as a “rescue medication,” inhaled albuterol typically begins to relieve symptoms within minutes during an asthma attack or sudden bronchospasm.
 However, it is intended for quick symptom relief and does not replace long-term controller medications used for ongoing respiratory management.

 Note: This medication’s generic and brand-name formulations are used interchangeably throughout this article.